 Community Natural Foods - one might argue that this is Calgary's original health food store dating back to 1977.
 They've now grown to 3 locations - one downtown, one near Chinook Centre and one in Crowfoot.
 You can pretty much find everything you need here from prenatal, postpartum & baby vitamins & supplements to groceries, diapers, and much, much more.
 They also offer classes or events on a variety of topics.

-Blush Lane Organic Market - 4 locations at Marda Loop, Bridgeland, Aspen Woods and a spot at the Calgary Farmers Market (Blackfoot & Heritage).
+Blush Lane Organic Market - 3 locations at Marda Loop, Bridgeland and Aspen Woods.
 Produce options are plentiful here, as well as bulk foods and Kombucha on tap.
 They even deliver through SPUD.

 Amaranth - with 3 locations, one in Arbour Lake, another downtown on 4 St and one in the deep south near Deerfoot and 130 Ave.
 The south location only carries supplements, vitamins and toiletries, whereas the other two also carry groceries.